rclone/rclone/docs/content/overview.md

 ### MIME Type ###

-MIME types (also known as media types) classify types of documents using a simple text classification, eg `text/html` or `application/pdf`.
+MIME types (also known as media types) classify types of documents using a simple text classification, e.g. `text/html` or `application/pdf`.

 Some cloud storage systems support reading (`R`) the MIME type of